pmndrs/zustand/docs/reference/shallow.md

 **top-level** properties when you're working with data structures that don't have nested objects or arrays within them.

+> [!NOTE]
-> **Note:** shallow lets you perform quick comparisons, but keep its limitations in mind.
+> Shallow lets you perform quick comparisons, but keep its limitations in mind.

 ```js
 shallow(a, b)